Set the Tone

 Create and Share a School-Wide Vision for Family Partnership

-Use this tool to reflect on your own family partnership stance and see a sample family partnership vision statement.
+"School Principal's Family Partnership Stance" template.
+Use this tool to explore your stance and see a sample family partnership vision statement.

 Write and Distribute a "Welcome Back" Letter for Families

-At the beginning of the school year, students and their families are anxiously awaiting to hear about the upcoming school year.
-It’s always great to send a welcome back letter before school begins to let them know how excited you are for the upcoming school year.
+At the beginning of the school year, send a welcome back letter to let families and students know how excited you are about the upcoming school year.
+It will:

 Click here to view a sample Welcome Back letter outlining essential information for families.